Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   > [Info] For detailed information about the data types, see [Data type list](/PIM/UserInterface/04_DataTypeList.md).
   For detailed information about the ETL extensions, see [ETL extensions list](/DataHub/UserInterface/03_ETLExtensions.md).

-6. Select the appropriate tracking mode in the drop-down list *Override Change tracking mode*.
+6. Select the appropriate tracking mode in the drop-down list *Override change tracking mode*.
 By default, the **use default** option is preselected.
 The following modes are available:
   - **use default**: ---
   - **automatic**: The attribute value is automatically adopted for the mapping.
 The mapping is rerun automatically when a value changes.
   - **semi-automatic**: The attribute value is adopted for the mapping after confirmation.
 The mapping is rerun automatically after it has been confirmed.